zbalkan/zbalkan.github.io/_posts/2026-05-29-locked-shields-fs-isac.md

 ---

-title: "Locked Shields and the Financial Sector: From Cyber Exercise to Resilience Rehearsal"
+title: "Talk at FS-ISAC: Testing national and financial resilience in Exercise Locked Shields"
 tags:

 - Cybersecurity